IATA Training

 IATA Training & Certification

-Our 12-hour IATA course teaches shippers how to properly offer dangerous goods for shipment by air according to the International Air Transport Association (IATA) Regulations.
+Our 12-hour IATA course teaches shippers how to properly offer dangerous goods for shipment by air according to International Air Transport Association (IATA) regulations.
 All shippers of dangerous goods, using most of the major domestic and international cargo and passenger airlines, must follow IATA Dangerous Goods regulations.
-IATA dangerous goods training is considered supplemental to, and a function-specific element of, DOT hazardous materials training, and is required every 36 months.
-This training may serve as a refresher or initial training.
+IATA dangerous goods training is considered supplemental to, and a function-specific element of, DOT hazardous materials training, and is required every 3 years.
+This training, offered as part of EHSLearn™: Seminars, may serve as a refresher or initial training.
 IATA Certification is included.

 Shop for IATA Training